Geek-MD/HA_Daily_Counter/README.md

 # HA Daily Counter

-**HA Daily Counter** is a custom Home Assistant integration that provides **daily-resettable counters**, perfect for tracking repetitive actions like door openings, light switches, sensor triggers, and more.
+**HA Daily Counter** is a custom integration for Home Assistant that provides **daily-resettable counters**, perfect for tracking repetitive actions like door openings, light switches, sensor triggers, and more.

 ---

 ## ✨ Features

 - Create one or more counters with custom names.
+- Configure **one or multiple trigger entities**, all within the same counter.
+- Support for logical operators:
+  - **AND** → All triggers must be active to increment.
+  - **OR** → Any trigger increments the counter.
+  - **NAND** → Increments only if *not all* triggers are active.
+  - **NOR** → Increments only if *none* of the triggers are active.
-- Increment counters when a trigger entity reaches a specified state.
+- Increment counters when trigger entities reach a specific state.
-- Auto-reset counters daily at midnight (**00:00 local time**).
+- Auto-reset counters daily at midnight (**local time**).
-- Persistent counter values across Home Assistant restarts.
+- Persistent values across Home Assistant restarts.
-- Fully manageable via the UI (no YAML required).
+- Manage everything via the **UI — no YAML required**.
-- Exposed as devices and `sensor` entities with `state_class: total_increasing` and `mdi:counter` icon for proper history graphs.
+- Exposed as devices and `sensor` entities with `state_class: total_increasing` and `mdi:counter` icon for proper line graph history.
-- Two custom services to reset or set counter values manually.
+- Includes **two services** to reset or set counter values manually.
-- **UI improvements in v1.2.5**:
-  - Trigger entities filtered to only show valid sensors/helpers.
-  - Trigger state options dynamically populated based on the selected entity.
-  - Proper usage of friendly strings in the setup dialog.

 ---

-## ⚙️ Requirements
-- Home Assistant **2024.6.0** or newer.
-- No additional dependencies required.

----

-## 📥 Installation
+## 📦 Installation

 ### Option 1: Manual installation
 1. Download the latest release from [GitHub](https://github.com/Geek-MD/HA_Daily_Counter/releases).